pooyataher/Purchase-Analytics-Solution-Python/README.md

     ./run.sh

-This reads the data files from `input` directory and writes a report file in the `output` directory.
+This reads the data files from `input` directory, analyzes them, and writes a report file in the `output` directory.

 ## Approach